unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-eth-smart-contracts.md

 See [Records Reference](../../getting-started/domain-registry-essentials/records-reference.md) for more information for the validator of each record.

-## Configuring an Ethereum network connection
+## Configuring an Ethereum Network Connection

 Domain resolution configuration at a low level requires 3 configuration parameters: